 - Learn, Experiment & Practice

 - Serve First

 I work with people in mid-life.
 Typically, corporate professionals and entrepreneurs in their 40s and 50s.
 Together we develop a clear and ambitious plan for their lives and I help them execute the plan.

 My clients want to take charge of their lives, both the content and the direction.
 My coaching helps them them get clear on who they want to be – at home, at work and with friends – and what they want to create and achieve.

 * * *

 What Type of Personality Do You Work Best With and What is Expected?

-I am someone who asks myself what I want all the time.
-I also always follow that question up with another: what must happen for me to create that result?
-I regularly compare my results with my rhetoric; meaning: am I doing what I must to achieve what I say I want?
-These three “questions” are the basis of a life of authentic achievement.
-Because I, and you, are constantly changing and developing (in ways positive and otherwise), the process of asking these questions is ongoing.
+The three questions above are the basis of a life of authentic achievement.
+Because I, and you, are constantly changing and developing (in ways positive and otherwise), the process of asking these questions must be ongoing.

 We will be a good match if you’re willing to be asked these three questions again and again.
 And to do so in a context of curiosity, acceptance, accountability and support.